coder-lgtm/llm-demo/README.md

 * I use [Visual Studio Code](https://code.visualstudio.com/download) for coding but you could use any text editor as well

 ### Setup instructions
-- [ ] If you are using Windows, just [download Python](https://www.python.org/downloads/) and run the installer
+- [ ] If you are using Windows, I recommend using [Anaconda](https://www.anaconda.com/download) for the ease of installation.
+Create environment in Anaconda, launch a command propmpt and run ```pip3 install -r ./requirements.txt``` <br>
 - [ ] For Mac, Install Homebrew if you don't have it. <br>
       Go to a terminal and run ```$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"```
 - [ ] Install python 3.8 using homebrew <br>